What is Lyme Disease?

 How can I remove a tick?

-Use tweezers to grip the mouthparts firmly and pull it straight out.
+Use tweezers to grip the tick firmly, close to the skin and pull it straight out.
 If you must use your fingers, protect your fingertips with a plastic bag or a tissue and wash your hands afterward.
 Put antiseptic on the bite.
 Drown the tick in alcohol.

 For More Information